cassini1010/documentations/docs/Python/pytest.md

 # prints the fixtures used in test functions
 ```

 ## Parameterization

-There are three types aof parameterization
+There are three types of parameterization:

 - Parameterising functions

 - Parameterising fixtures

--  Using a hook function called pytest_generate_tests
+- Using a hook function called `pytest_generate_tests`

 ### Parameterizing test function

-Test function takes `pytest.mark.parametrize` decorator to achieve this.
-This takes variable names nd list of parameter values.
-Variable names can be comma separated strings or list of strings.
-Values must be in a list (list of tuples).
+A test function uses the `pytest.mark.parametrize` decorator for parameterization.
+This decorator takes variable names and a list of parameter values.
+Variable names can be a comma-separated string or a list of strings.
+Values must be provided as a list (or list of tuples).

 ```python
 # test_func_param.py